Sayed Gouda

 Sayed Gouda (born in Cairo) is an Egyptian poet, novelist and translator.
 He majored in the Chinese language.

+Biography

 Dr Sayed Gouda was born in Cairo and moved to Hong Kong where he currently resides.
 He did his undergraduate studies in Egypt and China, majoring in Chinese, and received his PhD in comparative literary studies from the City University of Hong Kong in 2014.
 His research interests include comparative literature, comparative cultural studies, and translation studies.
 Gouda is a published poet, novelist, and translator.
 His works and translations have appeared in Arabic, English, Chinese, French, German, Spanish, Macedonian, Uzbek, Romanian, and Mongolian.
 He is the editor of a literary website called Nadwah that features five languages: Arabic, Chinese, English, French, and German (www.arabicnadwah.com/index-english.htm).
 From 2004 to 2010, he organised a monthly literary salon in Hong Kong.
 He has also participated in many international poetry festivals and academic conferences around the world.
 Gouda won first prize in poetry from the Faculty of Languages (al-Alsun), Ain Shams University.
 In addition, in 2012, he was awarded the Enchanting Poet Award by The Enchanting Verses Literary Review, and in 2014, an honorary prize for his poem ‘Night Train’ from Shijie huawen shibao 世界華文詩報 (Journal of Chinese World Poetry).

 Sayed Gouda has fourteen books in Arabic, English and Chinese.
 He has translated hundreds of poems from and into Arabic, Chinese, and English.
 His works and translations have appeared in Arabic, English, Chinese, French, German, Spanish, Macedonian, Uzbek, Thai, and Mongolian.

 Currently, he is a professor of Translation (Arabic-Chinese-English), Comparative Cultural Studies and Comparative Literature.